hpingel/pyAccess1581/readme.md

 To run this tool on your PC/Notebook you need to have Python3 language installed.
 I personally tested it with Python 3.6.x and 3.7.x on Linux and Windows 10.
 It might run on MacOS (untested).

-You need to install a number of Python modules: pyserial, crcmod, bitstring...
+You need to install a number of Python modules: pyserial, bitstring...

 ## Hardware and Arduino firmware requirements